JoePotchen/CS4308Project/README.md

 # Final Project for CS4308 Concepts of Programming Languages

-This is a really simple LUA interpreter.
+This is an interpreter for a subset of LUA.